1 Drexel Drive

 - Is medicine a rewarding experience?
 Why?

-- Would you practice in the ghetto or in the barrio?
+- Would you practice in the inner-city, rural, or under-served area?
 What do you think happens to people who practice medicine there (attitude changes, etc.)?

 - If there was an accident on the highway, would you stop and help the victims, knowing that doing so might lead to a malpractice claim against you?